Intel

 Series C in 2020

-ProteanTecs Ltd. is a software company that specializes in a cloud-based platform designed to enhance the performance and reliability of electronic systems.
-Founded in 2017 and headquartered in Haifa, Israel, with additional offices in Tel Aviv, Santa Clara, and Bridgewater, the company utilizes data generated by chip-embedded agents and machine learning to predict faults before they lead to failures.
-Its solutions deliver valuable insights across the entire value chain, benefiting chip vendors, system vendors, and digital service providers.
-ProteanTecs offers various capabilities, including predictive maintenance, yield improvement, and performance tuning, aimed at reducing defect parts per million (DPPM) and enhancing overall electronic performance and quality.
+ProteanTecs Ltd. is a technology company that specializes in developing a cloud-based platform designed to enhance the performance and reliability of electronic systems.
+Founded in 2017 and headquartered in Haifa, Israel, with additional offices in Tel Aviv, Santa Clara, and Bridgewater, the company utilizes data from chip-embedded agents and machine learning techniques to predict faults before they manifest as failures.
+Its innovative solutions offer valuable insights across the entire value chain, benefiting chip vendors, system vendors, and digital service providers.
+ProteanTecs aims to significantly reduce defects per million (DPPM), improve yield, facilitate predictive maintenance, and optimize product introduction, thereby making electronic systems more predictable and reliable.

 SiFive